nbuonin/mini-amf/doc/architecture/adapters.rst

 Adapters Overview
 =================

-We currently have adapters for the following libraries:
+We currently have adapters for some of Python's extended data structure types:

-- :doc:`../tutorials/gateways/django`
-- :doc:`../tutorials/gateways/appengine`
+- :py:mod:`array`
-- :doc:`../tutorials/gateways/sqlalchemy`
+- :py:mod:`collections`
-- Elixir_
+- :py:mod:`decimal`
-- :py:mod:`sets` module
+- :py:mod:`sets`
-- :py:mod:`decimal` module
+- :py:mod:`weakref`

+Extended types are converted to basic data types that AMF can serialize.
+An ``array.array``, for instance, will arrive on the far end as a ``list``.

 How It Works
 ============

-The adapter framework works silently in the background.
-This means that the user does not need to specifically import the Django adapter module within PyAMF, it is all handled in the background.
-It works by adding a module loader and finder to :py:data:`sys.meta_path` so it can intercept import calls and) to fire a callback when, for example the ``django`` module is imported and accessed.

-It is important to note that PyAMF does not load all the modules when registering its adapters and therefore it doesn't load modules that you don't use in your program.

-So, code like this works:
+The adapter framework hooks into Python's module loader, so you do not need to explicitly load adapter modules.
+When you import both ``pyamf`` and a library that PyAMF provides adapters for, the adapters will be activated.
+You can do this in either order:

 .. code-block:: python

-   from django import http
+   import array
    import pyamf

-As well as:
+or

 .. code-block:: python

    import pyamf
-   from django import http
+   import array

-The adapter framework makes it easy to add other packages to the list, as PyAMF matures.

 Building Your Own Adapter